Coolapk-Code9527/Rin-Blog/README.md

 20. Rich content metadata with helpful indicators for article freshness, status, and importance
 21. Mobile-optimized UI with compact design and adaptive elements
 22. macOS-style loading animation system with colorful breathing effects and lightweight circular indicators
+23. Global page background image system with glassmorphism overlay effects and cross-device optimization
-23. For more features, please refer to https://xeu.life
+24. For more features, please refer to https://xeu.life

 # User Interface
 - **Responsive Navigation**: Adapts seamlessly to different screen sizes with optimized layouts for desktop, tablet, and mobile devices